BrickEater/100_projects_leptos/p3_basic_calculator/dev_journal.md

+2024/jan/28:
+I'm really starting to feel not using a debugger is fucking me up.
+It's hard to understand some of the methods a library has without reading the documentation and, even after reading it, still sometimes awkward.
+I know that a debugger would help me out a lot and I should just bite the bullet and set it up.

+Also, I set up the eval button to take some information from the getter and parse it with a match construct.
+I isn't working right now so I'm not sure what the issue is but I think I might have mixed up my getters and setters.
+I should use better names...

 2024/jan/27:
 I'm really struggling to figure out what to do with this eval_button.
 I decided that I first need to confirm to myself that I can interact with the value of the getter.
 From there I will output to a different setter and, finally, print another getter to the page.
 At least, then, I'll know I can interact with it and move forward from there.
 I'm really worried I'm going to have to make a shunting yard algorithm from scratch...